takuto0831/Home_Credit_Kaggle/README.md

 - Use feather.file
 - Feature engineering by using script file
-- How to feature selection
+- How to feature selection -> using LGBM importance ??
-- Make feature.file
+- Using the predictive value of such regression as features

 # Flow Chart